dafoumiR24/Expression-Profiles-Validation/README.md

 annotation_microarray_probesets: logical value.
 If TRUE it will be performed annotation of the results with associated gene symbols
 outputFileFolder: a character string indicating the output directory pathway

-Output data files
+__Output data files__

 DEA_microarrays function generates a .txt file containing the table of the top-ranked features from a linear model fit and a .png file including a volcano plot of log-fold changes versus log-odds of differential expression

 5. cluster_heatmap (Exprs_table, Pheno_data_table, vars2study, varType, dist_method,clust_method,main_title, outputFileFolder)

-This function generates an enhanced heatmap representation with a dendrogram added to the left side and to the top, according to cluster analysis.
+__Description__:This function generates an enhanced heatmap representation with a dendrogram added to the left side and to the top, according to cluster analysis.

-Input arguments
+__Input arguments__

 Exprs_table: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
 Pheno_data_table: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables